 The advantages of a direct selling platform such as Travenues Direct Selling Platform are:

-- Extensive configurability of any part of the ecommerce funnel: The rigid inflexibilities of the GDS frontend platforms are just not present.
+- Extensive configurability of any part of the ecommerce funnel: The rigid inflexibilities of the frontend platforms provided by the PSS are not present.
 Extensive configurability of any page in the funnel can be done, and for temporal periods of time (sale periods etc)

 - Smartly up-sell ancillaries: The platform pages are so configurable that you can smartly up sell ancillaries dynamically.